 4 dry quarts (U.S) = 1.16364 liquid gallon (U.S.)

-So, a 1-gallon container doesn’t need exactly 1-gallon potting soil.
+So, a 1-gallon container doesn’t need precisely 1-gallon potting soil.

 Soil Moisture and Compression

-The moisture level of the potting soil also helps to determine how much potting mix required for your container.
-Soil moisture controls the compression level of the soil into the pot.
+The potting soil’s moisture level also helps determine how much potting mix is required for your container.
+Soil moisture controls the compression level of the dirt into the pot.
 So, pressuring the potting soil may add a 15-20 percent extra potting mix to the container.

 Besides, during transplanting your tomato plants, you will also bring some soil that sticks to your plant roots.

-So, after considering the above issues I can give you an approximate idea that how much potting soil you should need to fill up your desire container.
+So, after considering the above issues, I can give you an approximate idea of how much potting soil you should need to fill up your desired container.

 Potting Soil Measurement for Your Plastic Nursery Pot